 - Animated features: An animated dynamic component moves when you click it with the Interact tool ().
 With animated dynamic components, your model can have doors and windows that open.
 Interacting with components, later in this article, explains how to open and close animated components.

 After you become comfortable inserting and editing components, you might develop a special fondness for components that you find in the 3D Warehouse or create yourself.
-To keep your favorite components handy and organized, you can create collections in the Components browser.
+To keep your favorite components handy and organized, you can create collections in the Components panel.

 In the following video, you see a brief introduction to components, how components are different from groups, and ways you can edit components.
 Although this video was created on an older version of SketchUp, the basic component behavior and features are the same in current SketchUp versions.
 In the sections that follow, you find detailed steps that walk you through the basics of inserting and working with components and dynamic components.